KERMAN UNIFIED SCHOOL DISTRICT

 - Notice of the complainant's right to appeal the district's investigation report to CDE, except when the district has used the UCP to address a complaint not specified in 5 CCR 4610

 - Procedures to be followed for initiating an appeal to CDE

 The investigation report may also include follow-up procedures to prevent recurrence or retaliation and for reporting any subsequent problems.

 In consultation with district legal counsel, information about the relevant part of an investigation report may be communicated to a victim who is not the complainant and to other parties who may be involved in implementing the investigation report or are affected by the complaint, as long as the privacy of the parties is protected.
-In a complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, and bullying), notice of the investigation report to the alleged victim shall include information about any sanction to be imposed upon the respondent that relates directly to the alleged victim.
+In a complaint alleging unlawful discrimination, harassment, intimidation, and bullying, notice of the investigation report to the alleged victim shall include information about any sanction to be imposed upon the respondent that relates directly to the alleged victim.

-- The complainant may pursue available civil law remedies outside of the district's complaint procedures, including seeking assistance from mediation centers or public/private interest attorneys, 60 calendar days after the filing of an appeal with (Education Code 262.3)
+- The complainant may pursue available civil law remedies outside of the district's complaint procedures, including, but not limited to, injunctions, restraining orders or other remedies or orders, 60 calendar days after the filing of an appeal with (Education Code 262.3)

 - The 60 days moratorium does not apply to complaints seeking injunctive relief in state courts or to discrimination complaints based on federal law.
 (Education Code 3)

 - Complaints alleging discrimination based on race, color, national origin, sex, gender, disability, or age may also be filed with the S. Department of Education, Office for Civil Rights at www.ed.gov/ocr within 180 days of the alleged discrimination.|